English language in England

 The English language spoken and written in England encompasses a diverse range of accents and dialects.
 The language forms part of the broader British English, along with other varieties in the United Kingdom.
-Terms used to refer to the English language spoken and written in England include: English English and Anglo-English.
+Terms used to refer to the English language spoken and written in England include English English and Anglo-English.

-The related term British English has many ambiguities and tensions in the word British, so it can be used and interpreted in multiple ways, but it is usually reserved to describe the features common to Anglo-English, Welsh English and Scottish English (England, Wales and Scotland are the three traditional countries on the island of Great Britain; the main dialect of the fourth country of the United Kingdom, Northern Ireland, is Ulster English, which is generally considered a dialect of Hiberno-English).
+The related term British English is ambiguous, so it can be used and interpreted in multiple ways, but it is usually reserved to describe the features common to Anglo-English, Welsh English, and Scottish English.

+England, Wales, and Scotland are the three traditional countries on the island of Great Britain.
+The main dialect of the fourth country of the United Kingdom, Northern Ireland, is Ulster English, which is generally considered a dialect of Hiberno-English.

 General features

-There are many different accents and dialects throughout England and people are often very proud of their local accent or dialect.
-However, accents and dialects also highlight social class differences, rivalries or other associated prejudices—as illustrated by George Bernard Shaw's comment:
+Many different accents and dialects are found throughout England, and people are often very proud of their local accent or dialect.
+However, accents and dialects also highlight social class differences, rivalries, or other associated prejudices, as illustrated by George Bernard Shaw's comment:

-As well as pride in one's accent, there is also stigma placed on many traditional working class dialects.
+As well as pride in one's accent, there is also stigma placed on many traditional working-class dialects.
 In his work on the dialect of Bolton, Graham Shorrocks wrote:

-The three largest recognisable dialect groups in England are Southern English dialects, Midlands English dialects and Northern English dialects.
+The three largest recognisable dialect groups in England are Southern English dialects, Midlands English dialects and Northern England English dialects.
 The most prominent isogloss is the foot–strut split, which runs roughly from mid-Shropshire (on the Welsh border) to south of Birmingham and then to the Wash.
 South of the isogloss (the Midlands and Southern dialects), the Middle English phoneme /ʊ/ split into /ʌ/ (as in cut, strut) and /ʊ/ (put, foot); this change did not occur north of the isogloss.

-Most native English speakers can tell the general region in England that a speaker comes from, and experts or locals may be able to narrow this down to within a few miles.
+Most native Anglo-English speakers can tell the general region in England that a speaker comes from, and experts or locals may be able to narrow this down to within a few miles.
 Historically, such differences could be a major impediment to understanding between people from different areas.
-There are also many cases where a large city has a very different accent from the rural area around it (e.g. Bristol and Avon, Hull and the East Riding, Liverpool and Lancashire).
-But modern communications and mass media have reduced these differences in some parts of the country.
-Speakers may also change their pronunciation and vocabulary, particularly towards Received Pronunciation and Standard English when in public.
+There are also many cases where a large city has a very different accent from the rural area around it (e.g. Bristol and Avon, Hull and the East Riding, Liverpool and Lancashire), although these differences have reduced in some parts of the country.
+Speakers may also change their pronunciation and vocabulary, particularly towards Received Pronunciation (RP) and Standard English when in public.

 British and Irish varieties of English, including Anglo-English, are discussed in John C. Wells (1982).
 Some of the features of Anglo-English are that: